 Before purchasing the common stock you should carefully consider the following risk factors as well as the other information contained in this prospectus supplement, the accompanying prospectus and the information incorporated by reference in order to evaluate an investment in the common stock.

-THE RECENT LIQUIDITY CRISIS FACED BY THE UTILITIES IN CALIFORNIA POSES A NUMBER OF RISKS TO OUR BUSINESS.
+THE RECENT POWER AND LIQUIDITY CRISES FACED BY THE UTILITIES IN CALIFORNIA POSE A NUMBER OF RISKS TO OUR BUSINESS.

 Please see the discussion under the heading "Prospectus Supplement Summary -- Recent Developments -- California" beginning on page S-5.
+Please also see the discussion under the heading "Business -- Legal Proceedings" for a description of certain lawsuits that have been filed against us and other power generators and power traders alleging collusion in the driving up of energy prices.